guettli/django-htmx-fun/README.md

 Usually created via [format_html()](https://docs.djangoproject.com/en/dev/ref/utils/#django.utils.html.format_html).

+## Opinionated Best Practices

+I like it conditionless.
+I try to avoid to have to many "if" and "else".

+I avoid to use `if request.method == 'POST'`.

+I don't use the special http headers which get added by htmx.
+I avoid this (pseudo code): "if request is a htmx request, then ...".
+Instead I create two endpoints: One which returns a full page, one which returns a fragment.

 ## Pull Requests are welcome

 You have an idea how to improve this example?
 Great!
 Just do it, provide a pull request and I will merge it.